PrismLibrary/prismlibrary.github.io/README.md

 Languages
 ------------

 The website is available in English and Japanese.
-The default language is English and all the HTML code has to be written first in English.
+The default language is English and all the HTML code has to be write first in English.
 To translate sentences, edit the following file:
 ```
 /app/Locale/{language}/LC_MESSAGES/core.po